Buy vs Rent: Why I bought a home during residency

-What have you done or our your experiences?
+What have you done or are your experiences?
 Add some input in the comments section!

 ***Note: There is another option to this equation I am considering more and more – renting out the home.
 I would have good connections to medical personnel/residents who may take my advice and rent>buy.
-These would likely be more responsible class of renters than the average pool, which is a huge benefit.
+These would likely be a more responsible class of renters than the average pool, which is a huge benefit.
 Also, they would likely be living on the same July yearly pattern as I do – thus would move in at the same time we are moving out, and likely stay a few years.
-And because the renting market is pretty strong, I would likely come out ahead financially, and could consider this an “investment property” of sorts..
-Of course I would have to become a landlord and all that entails, which is no small task and certainly presents its own set of hassles.
-In a future post I will run the numbers for renting and see how much of a financial benefit that would be. ***
+And because the renting market is pretty strong, I would likely come out ahead financially and could consider this an “investment property” of sorts.
+Of course, I would have to become a landlord and all that entails, which is no small task and certainly presents its own set of hassles.
+In a future post, I might run the numbers for renting and see how much of a financial benefit that would be. ***

 Why didn’t it work out as well as I’d projected?